dita-for-small-teams/dfst-linkmgmt-basex/README.md

 * Key space knowledge management: Maintain knowledge of all key spaces defined in all the maps in the repository
 * Key resolution services: A REST API that takes the key space, key name, and applicability conditions, and returns either the applicable key definitions or the resources ultimately referenced by those key definitions (if any).

+## Project Organization

+The project contains the following directories:

+modules/

+  Contains XQuery modules to be loaded by BaseX.
+You can either configure this directory as the BaseX REPO directory in your .basex configuration file or copy the contents of this directory into whatever directory you've configured as the module repository directory (e.g., the "repo/" directory within the BaseX installation directory).

+webapp/

+  Contains the link management Web application files.
+The contents of this directory must be copied to the BaseX webapp/ directory.
+These are RESTXQ files that implement the user interface and REST API parts of the link management application.

 ## Implementation Approach

 This code depends on the BaseX-specific git commit hooks provided in the dfst-git-commit-hooks project.
 Those